What is Dilution, and What Does it Have to do with CBD?

 After solvent extraction, it is critical that all of the solvent has evaporated from the crude oil.
 Left over solvent is very dangerous if consumed.
 In order to make sure it all evaporates, the extraction is often heated, or distilled.
 Distillation cannot remove THC, so the CBD/THC ratio in CBD oils remains unchanged from an initial extraction.
 Distillation can also degrade many of the volatile terpenes which give extracts their unique aromas and contribute to the entourage effect of broad spectrum extracts.

 None of these methods are able to remove THC, which the federal government strictly regulates.
 These regulations mandate that CBD products cannot have THC levels higher than 0.3% by weight.
 Many distilled CBD oils have between 40-60% CBD and 2-4% THC by weight.
-This amount of THC in competitor’s CBD oils is unsafe and could cause customers to fail drug tests.
+This amount of THC in competitor’s CBD oils is substantial and could cause psychoactive effects.
 The THC concentration is above the legal limit, and therefore, the oil must be diluted with carrier oils such as MCT in order to be federally compliant.

-The mass of THC in competitor’s CBD oils is unsafe and could cause customers to fail drug tests.
+The mass of THC in competitor’s CBD oils is substantial and could cause psychoactive effects.

 What’s the Problem with Dilution?